al66/imicros-acl/README.md

     action: 'read'          // name of the called action or a specific command like read,write,update' });
 ```
+The original called action is also available in grant rules under <code>environment.action</code>.
 ## Usage acl middleware
 ```
 const { AclMiddleware } = require("imicros-acl");